zmap/zdns/README.md

 func main() {
     var run zdns.ZdnsRun

 	// Configure this run to use the alookup module. run.GlobalConf.Module = "ALOOKUP"

-    // Specify module-specific flags.
-    // Here, we run only an Ipv4 Lookup run.ModuleFlags.Ipv4Lookup = true

 	// Set options for all goroutines
-    run.GlobalConf.Retries = 1
-    run.GlobalConf.Verbosity = 3
-    run.GlobalConf.ResultVerbosity = "short"
-    run.GlobalConf.InputFilePath = "-"
-    run.GlobalConf.OutputFilePath = "-"
-    run.GlobalConf.Threads = 1000

-    // Set generic options
 	run.Class = "INET"

 	// Run the lookup
 	zdns.Run(run)
 }
 ```
 The above file, when compiled and run, will wait for newline-separated inputs on STDIN to perform ALOOKUPs.
+ZDNS will emit warnings for certain fields that are left unset, but will fill in "sane" defaults in this case.
+If the defaults are unsuitable for the use case, then they can all be configured using the options in the `zdns.GlobalConf`, `zdns.ModuleFlags` or generic fields.

 CLI Usage
 ---------------